 - That applicants not have studied for, or hold a degree or degree-equivalent qualification from a British University or GCSE or A Levels taken at school in the UK.

-Campus Application Deadline for 2021: August 27, 2021.
+Campus Application Deadline: August 19, 2022.
 This is the final deadline for submitting all materials to our office for UCSB endorsement for the Marshall Scholarship.

 The following must be submitted to our office no later than 4:00 PM on the day of the campus deadline: